AmarNafais/Habit-Tracker/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Modify this for the above habits tracker app. i used typescript and note
+Modify this for the above habits tracker app. i used typescript and note.